Overview of lower back surgery types

 There are two main types of lower back surgery used for the treatment of degenerative spine conditions: traditional open spine surgery and minimally invasive spine surgery.

-These two approaches can be used to stabilize the spine and relieve pressure placed on the spinal cord or nerve roots by bulging discs, herniated discs, calcified ligaments and other degenerative spine conditions.
-However, while these two procedures have the same goals, their approach is vastly different.
-Understanding these differences, can help you make a confident decision about the best treatment option for your needs.
+These two approaches can both be used to stabilize the spine and relieve pressure placed on the spinal cord or nerve roots by bulging discs, herniated discs, calcified ligaments and other degenerative spine conditions.
+However, while these two procedures have the same goals, their approach is different.
+Understanding these differences can help you make a confident decision about the best treatment option for your needs.

-Traditional open spine surgery performed on the lower back is a highly invasive procedure that requires a large incision and muscle disruption to access the damaged area of the lumbar (lower back) spine.
+Traditional open spine surgery performed on the lower back is a highly invasive procedure that requires a large incision and muscle disruption to access the damaged area of the lumbar (lower) spine.

 Minimally invasive spine procedures

-Minimally invasive spine surgery at Laser Spine Institute offers several proven benefits over traditional open back surgery, including being overall safer and effective.
+Minimally invasive spine surgery at Laser Spine Institute offers several proven benefits over traditional open back surgery, making it a safer and effective alternative.^

 Unlike the highly invasive nature of traditional open back surgery, the minimally invasive spine surgery at Laser Spine Institute is performed through a small incision, sometimes less than 1-inch in length.
-Instead of the cutting and detachment of the muscles surrounding the spine, our careful techniques allow the muscles to be pushed aside without disruption.
-This practice allows our patients to experience a shorter recovery time^ and lower risk of complication compared to traditional open back surgery.
+Instead of the cutting and detachment of the muscles surrounding the spine, our careful techniques allow the muscles to be pushed aside, causing less disruption.
+This allows our patients to experience a shorter recovery time and lower risk of complication^ compared to traditional open back surgery.